The Cholesterol Hypothesis Epic Fail

 So things can get a little confusing.
 Because cholesterol can be high because of stress and interference with thyroid energy systems, and this can be a bad thing in the sense that stress and metabolic suppression leads to inflammation and disease.
 But it’s also a good thing in the sense that high cholesterol is protective under these circumstances.
 If however, there is ongoing exposure to PUFAs and other inflammatory things, high cholesterol can itself become part of the problem.
 Again, that does not mean that the situation would be improved if cholesterol production was brought down, whilst stress and inflammation, and exposure to PUFAs, remains high.
 In fact this would potentially lead to far worse results.

 Lowering stress and inflammation, whilst improving thyroid function, can, on the other hand, lower cholesterol levels (from both less production and increased conversion), and this can be beneficial.
 The answers are not always clear-cut, which can be a serious problem in a world where black and white, one size fits all simple solutions, are seen as preferable and are heavily promoted.
-This approach however, has been known to lead to ‘mistakes’.
+The tunnel vision approach, however, has been known to lead to ‘mistakes’.

-I’m not a doctor or a scientist, but it does seem clear that doctors have little choice but to accept the dominant view, and the dominant view is not always the right view.
+I’m not a doctor or a scientist, and none of this is intended as health or medical advice, but it does seem clear that doctors have little choice but to accept the dominant view, and the dominant view is not always the right view.
 Science continues to provide conflicting results and opinions, but the more biology you read, the clearer it seems that the protective role of cholesterol is being largely ignored, and the so called causative role of high cholesterol in the promotion of heart disease, is exaggerated at best.

 It’s difficult to ignore the evidence showing that high cholesterol is protective, and low cholesterol is harmful, and continue believing that the problem is cholesterol, simply because there is some association between high cholesterol and heart disease.
 It’s even more difficult once you see that lowering cholesterol doesn’t fix things, but often makes everything much worse.